scornpolesolutions/scornpolesolutions.github.io/README.md

 ## Welcome

 Riding the wings of death, manifest in many forms, I am.
-Greetings to they who wander Nod.
+Agathos Daimon.

 ### Want to donate?